comp426-2022-spring/a99-atlas/README.md

 5. crypto
 6. better-sqlite3
 7. sqlite3
-8. python3 (separate language used to pull data)
+8. python3 (language used to pull data)

 Front-end packages used:
 1. ????